medizininformatik-initiative/clinical-cohort-definition-language/example-json/ccdl-v3/README.md

 The mapping and concept-tree files are downloaded by `mvn generate-resources`.
-Every term code used in these examples resolves against that snapshot, so a translation failure means a real problem, not a missing code — with the two expected exceptions, examples 6 and 7.
+Every term code used in these examples resolves against that snapshot, so a translation failure means a real problem, not a missing code — with the three expected exceptions, examples 6, 7 and 8.

 ## Known issues